rsksmart/devportal-1.0/tools/truffle/index.md

 title: Truffle Overview
 ---

-[Truffle](https://www.trufflesuite.com/) is a world class development environment, testing framework and asset pipeline for blockchains, aiming to make life as a developer easier.
+[Truffle](https://www.trufflesuite.com/) is a world-class development environment, testing framework and asset pipeline for blockchains, aimed at making development easier.
 With Truffle, you get:

 * Built-in smart contract compilation, linking, deployment and binary management.
 * Automated contract testing for rapid development.